meowso/yadm/README.md

 I use it to improve the quality and readability of my markdown documents.
 My markdownlint file can be found at here [markdownlint](./.config/.markdownlint.jsonc).

+### Brewfile

+[Brewfile](./Brewfile) is a text file that lists the packages and applications managed by Homebrew.
+Homebrew is a package manager for macOS that makes it easy to install, update, and manage software packages from the command line.
+I use Brewfile to keep track of my preferred software installations and quickly set up a new environment or restore my existing setup.
+The Brewfile contains a collection of taps, formulas, casks, and application install commands.
+These entries define various software and tools I want to have on my system.
+My Brewfile can be found here: [Brewfile](./Brewfile).

 ### iterm2 settings

 [iTerm2](https://iterm2.com/) is a terminal emulator for macOS that offers many features and enhancements over the default Terminal app.